A Study of Implicit Ranking Unfairness in Large Language Models: Conclusion

 \section{Conclusion}

-In conclusion, our findings reveal that LLMs-based RS exhibit an inconspicuous and serious level of implicit user unfairness.
-This implies that, even when sensitive attributes are not explicitly provided to LLMs, which can still exhibit discriminatory recommendation behaviors.
-Firstly, for the root causes, we find that LLMs’ capability to deduce sensitive attributes from non-sensitive attribute in terms of its wide world knowledge.
-Then we identify that the degree of implicit user unfairness is more severe when compared to the explicit user unfairness associated with traditional RS.
-Finally, in the long term, we find that as it interacts with humans, LLMs-based RS will increasingly recommend homogeneous content to people, causing people to fall into information bubbles.
-Our research emphasizes the necessity of identifying and moderating implicit user unfairness to avoid potential reinforced human-LLMs ecosystem deterioration in various applications (\eg recommendation).
+In conclusion, our findings show that LLMs exhibit serious implicit ranking unfairness.
+This implies that, even when sensitive attributes are not explicitly provided, LLMs can still exhibit discriminatory ranking behaviors.
+Regarding the root causes, we find that LLMs’ capability to deduce sensitive attributes from non-sensitive attributes contributes to intrinsic discriminatory knowledge.
+Finally, we propose to mitigate such unfairness effectively by utilizing fair-aware data augmentation.
+We emphasize the necessity of identifying and moderating implicit ranking unfairness in existing LLMs.